JackAgren/drone_cones_project/README.md

 *   `git push --set-upstream <RemoteName> <BranchName>`
     *   When pushing up a branch for the first time you need to establish which remote to push to.
 The **RemoteName = origin**, and BranchName is the name of the branch you have checked out and are attempting to push.
 This command only needs to be used the first a branch is pushed, after that `git push` can be used.
 *   `git push`
-    *   Will push all your local and commited changes to the remote repo.
+    *   Will push all your local and committed changes to the remote repo.

 ## Merge Requests